paul-kwangrag-son/whpg_coordinator_ha/README.md

 2. At Backup node( currently Master node of WarehousePG ) gpinitstandby -s failed_node_ip
 ```

-### Return to Original State.
+### Scenario : Return to Original state
 ```
 when master and standby is running, do following command. kill or pg_ctl -D $MASTER_DATA_DIRECTORY stop

-keepalived move VIP to original master node and run gpactivate. at original master node
+keepalived move VIP to original master node and run gpactivatestandby at original master node
 ```